mv2devnul/taglib/README.md

    and xxxx is a valid ID3V2.[34] frame name.
-Upon finding a frame name in an MP3 file, we can then do a FIND-CLASS on the "frame-xxx", and a MAKE-INSTANCE on the found class to read in that class (each defined class is assumed to have an INITIALIZE-INSTANCE method that reads in data to build class.
+Upon finding a frame name in an MP3 file, we can then do a FIND-CLASS on the "frame-xxx", and a MAKE-INSTANCE on the found class to read in that class (each defined class is assumed to have an INITIALIZE-INSTANCE method that reads in data to build class).

    For any class we don't want to parse (eg, haven't gotten around to it yet, etc), we create a RAW-FRAME class that can be subclassed.
 RAW-FRAME simply reads in the frame header, and then the frame "payload" as raw OCTETS.

+   Each frame class assumes that the STREAM being passed has been made sync-safe.

 * __iso-639-2.lisp:__ Converts ISO-639-2 3-character languages into longer, more descriptive strings.
 * __abstract-tag.lisp:__ The abstract interface for ID3 tags for audio files.
 The abstract interface is simply one of the following:
 	* __album:__ Returns the name of the album.